2023 Most Popular Nursing Bachelor's Degree Schools in the Plains States Region

 The colleges and universities below are the most popular for nursing majors pursuing a bachelor's degree.

 Our 2023 rankings named Capella University the most popular school in the Plains States Region for nursing students working on their bachelor’s degree.
-Located in the large city of Minneapolis, Capella University is a private for-profit college with a very large student population.
+Located in the large city of Minneapolis, Capella University is a private for-profit school with a fairly large student population.

 Women make up 90% of the nursing majors at the school.